It’s complex. IR35 has been in place for some sectors for many years. It is now being implemented across all firms in the UK. So, what is it?

 So, what should you do now?

-If you have genuine business to business contracts or agreements in place describing a true arms-length relationship, then IR35 likely does not apply.
+If you have genuine business-to-business contracts or agreements in place describing a true arms-length relationship, then IR35 likely does not apply.
 If your suppliers pay themselves as employees in their firms then IR35 likely does not apply.
 The caveat is that the duck test has been implemented, and status of mutual obligation; substitution; control; financial risk and integration have all been assessed.
-If anyone suggests the supplier could be a worker, then you should investigate further.
+If anything suggests the supplier could be a worker, then you should investigate further.

 If you need employment or supplier contracts, we can help.